A good start with long-term prospects

 Young people need support when they are starting out in their careers.
 As highly qualified professionals in the making, they are the key to the successful future of Olympus Surgical Technologies Europe.
 For us, these are just two of many good reasons for offering apprenticeships and making a contribution to society in the process.

-The technical apprenticeships always start in the Technical Solutions Center (internal equipment design), where they learn the basics of metal processing.
+The technical apprenticeships always start in the training workshop, where they learn the basics of metal processing.
 Like the commercial apprentices, they then move through various areas of the company to gain different experiences and to find out where their individual strengths and interests lie.

 We usually hire our apprentices after their apprenticeships and try to give them a position in their desired areas.